particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 ---
-title: Migrating to Growth Plan
+title: Migrating to Basic Plan
 columns: two
 layout: commonTwo.hbs
-description: Migrating to growth plan
+description: Migrating to basic plan
 includeDefinitions: [api-helper, api-helper-extras]
 ---

 # {{title}}

-When you've reached the limits of the free plan, it's time to upgrade to the growth plan.
+When you've reached the limits of the free plan, it's time to upgrade to the basic plan.

+*The basic plan was formerly known as the growth plan*.

 ## Steps